Archive product

 Walter Neurath was born in Vienna in 1903.
 In 1938, he left his hometown—where he ran an art gallery and published illustrated books—for London.
 Initially, he worked as a production director at Adprint, a brand founded by Viennese émigré Wolfgang Foges.
 Neurath and Foges developed an innovative concept of what is now called book packaging (or co-publishing), where book ideas are developed, commissioned, produced, and sold to publishers operating in different markets and languages, to create large editions and thus reduce unit production costs.
 Neurath’s concept was the first of many innovations introduced to the publishing world through Thames & Hudson.

-Seeking to continue packaging collectible books in a second edition and recognizing the need to amortize the high costs of producing illustrated books, Neurath established his own publishing house with offices in London and New York in the fall of 1949.
+Seeking to continue the packaging of collectible books in a second edition and recognizing the need to amortize the high costs of producing illustrated books, Neurath founded his own publishing house, with offices in London and New York, in the fall of 1949.
 Eva Neurath, who arrived in London from Berlin in 1939, was a co-founder.

-Other significant series that added depth and prestige to the list include *Ancient People and Places*, edited by Glyn Daniel, which contributed to pioneering interest in archaeology from the 1950s onwards, both in book form and on television.
+Other significant series that added depth and prestige to the list include *Ancient People and Places*, edited by Glyn Daniel, which since the 1950s has contributed to pioneering interest in archaeology, both in print and on television.
 Over 34 titles have been published in this series over 34 years.
 The large-format *Great Civilizations* series, published in 1961, featured contributions from esteemed scholars such as Alan Bullock, Asa Briggs, Hugh Trevor-Roper, A. J. P. Taylor, and John Julius Norwich.

-From producing the first commercial edition of The Book of Kells to the triumphant publication of the six-volume *Vincent van Gogh – Letters*, Thames & Hudson has always been at the forefront, both culturally and technically—innovating with techniques like “French folds” and documenting graffiti art controversially in *Subway Art*.
+Since producing the first commercial edition of The Book of Kells and the triumphant publication of the six-volume *Vincent van Gogh — Letters*, from technical innovations like “French folds” to the controversial documentation of graffiti art in *Subway Art*, Thames & Hudson has always been at the forefront, both culturally and in production techniques.

 Today, Thames & Hudson is a recognizable international brand, a symbol of British publishing.
-Its catalog includes thousands of original titles, many of which are luxury collectible editions.
+Its catalog includes thousands of original titles, many of which are luxury collectible books.

 Attributes / Details